jewelsofthought/neshama/site/posts/qkab/cards.md

 ## Technology

 Technology will be and is only the product of the human mind and can and will be used in pursuit and support of the light or the darkness according to the mind that wields it.
 No technology is inherently evil – however as much as they are enhancements of actual aspects of our being so they will allow for greater expression of the positive or the negative aspects thereof.

+# I - the imaginary number

+"$i$" is the crack in the fortress of mathematics and science that allowed the light in and the lights on.
+Just as I am the crack int he world, and thus a conduit, a "conscious" portal for this light.

+It is like having a spider's web woven across the opening that influences the light.
+And I am the spider, feeding from both the life inside, formed in darkness and density, and the light from outside, that roams free in the infinite creative space of the imagination.

+I form my web in the density of matter, guided by vibrations (sound), which I experience as sensations, interpreted through a cosmology that acknowledges the other, not-$i$, which is infinite.